arielbk/portfolio-marija/README.md

 View at [marijap.com](http://marijap.com)

-This is a portfolio page for a designer.
+Portfolio page for UX designer Marija Peraić.
 It uses some modified Bootstrap components, namely: grid and modal windows.

-This project has been a great introduction for me to use npm and sass.
+This project has been a great introduction for me to using npm and sass, and understanding the structure of Bootstrap.

+It has also been a good experience to learn the value of prototyping and fast workflow as the page went through many iterations

 ## Source to check out